stabilaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 # Decentralized Exchange(DEX)

 STABILA network supports decentralized exchange(DEX) using Bancor protocol.
 DEX is composed of many exchange pairs.
-You can find the api below in [HTTP API](../../api/http).

 ## What is an Exchange Pair